Find the general guidelines on operating private or commercial flights in Danish territory.

 Applications for approval of/notifications of traffic programmes shall be submitted to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk not later than 30 days/15 days before the effective date of the traffic programme.

-Applications for VIP flights, diplomatic or state flights with a civil non-commercial state aircraft shall be forwarded via your country's diplomatic channels (embassy) to Naviair via Naviair’s homepage not later than 10 days before the estimated time of passage of the airspace of Denmark, Greenland and the Faeroe Islands.
+Operation of state flights with foreign civil registered aircraft exclusively used for state purposes of a non-commercial nature, e.g. flights carrying royalty, heads of state, and other VIP persons, cargo to be transported on behalf of a state etc., require prior permission and applications for permission to operate such flights shall be submitted to Naviair via your country's diplomatic representation in Denmark (embassy) not later than 10 days before the estimated time of passage of the airspace of Denmark, Greenland, and the Faeroe Islands.
 Saturdays, Sundays and Danish public holidays are not included in this time-limit.

 Naviair can also be contacted by phone: +45 3247 8000.

-Civil aircraft, registered in a State that has acceded to the Chicago Convention may according to Article 5 fly into or in transit non-stop across Danish territory and make technical landings without prior permission, cf. AIP Denmark, GEN 1-2, paragraph 1.3.1.
+Civil aircraft, registered in a State that has acceded to the Chicago Convention, may according to Article 5 of the Convention fly into or in transit non-stop across Danish territory and make technical landings without prior permission, cf. AIP Denmark, GEN 1-2, paragraph 1.3.1.
+A notification shall, however, be submitted to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk.

 Aircraft registered in a State that has not acceded to the Transit Agreement of 7 December 1944 and with which Denmark has not concluded a special agreement, may not without prior permission make non-commercial landings on Danish territory.

-Application for such permission shall have been received by the Danish Civil Aviation and Railway Authority not later than 5 days before the estimated time of passage of the Danish FIR boundaries.
+Application for such permission shall be submitted to the Danish Civil Aviation and Railway Authority by e-mail info@trafikstyrelsen.dk and shall have been received by the Danish Civil Aviation and Railway Authority not later than 5 days ??? before the estimated time of passage of the Danish FIR boundaries.

 The application shall contain the following information: